How does EFT work to produce remarkable results from just saying a few words and tapping on meridian points?

 The acupuncture meridians act like energy circuits conducting currents of energy.
 If these circuits are disrupted, emotional and physical discomfort is experienced.

 Think of energy disruption like a TV with a short in a wire.
 The effect of this short is a ZZZZT (as described by Gary Craig) on the image seen on TV.
 The impaired flow of electricity causes the problems with the TV image.

-The physical EFT tapping with the tips of the fingers on acupuncture points on the face and body clears this ZZZZT.
-In this way the energy traveling through these channels is balanced and flows freely throughout the body.
+The physical EFT tapping with the tips of the fingers targets the acupuncture points on the face and body where the energy is stuck to help clears this ZZZZT.
+The tapping is a piece of how EFT works to help balance and open the way for the energy traveling through these channels to flows freely throughout the body.

 Please note: the strong mind-body connection between illness, emotions and stress is acknowledged by Dr. Gabor Mate in this interview.